 Community discussions stressed the importance of physical health, mental health, and education to Winona's long-term prosperity.
 Included in this topic are a wide range of issues, including poverty, food insecurity, homelessness, substance abuse, healthcare access, and intergenerational and community connections.
+This chapter focuses on community service providers and institutions that work in these areas and what can be done at a high level to better meet residents' needs.

-During the development of the goals, objectives, and strategies, the importance of a holistic approach to health was emphasized.
+During the development of the goals, objectives, and strategies for this chapter, the importance of a holistic approach to health was emphasized.
 Holistic health recognizes that individuals are complex beings with interconnected physical, mental, emotional, social, environmental, and spiritual needs.
 In other words, true health involves not just physical well-being but also mental clarity, emotional resilience, a sense of purpose, healthy relationships, and a connection to something greater than oneself.